Electra007/SmartGrid-BigData-Analytics/README.md

 # ⚡ SmartGrid-BigData-Analytics

-This project applies **machine learning** and **big data analytics** to **forecast power load in a smart grid** environment.
+This project applies **machine learning** and **data analytics** to **forecast power load in a smart grid** environment.
 It uses historical time-series data to train predictive models, enabling energy providers to anticipate demand more accurately and optimize grid performance.

 ---